AfshinAP/wso2-cluster-docker-compose/README.md

 ## Architecture

-A high-level flow for this cluster might look like:
+A high-level flow for this cluster:

 - WSO2 Identity Server handles user authentication and authorization.
 - WSO2 API Manager acts as the control plane for APIs: Publisher, Developer Portal, Key Manager, etc.